-There are limitations to the trace function imposed on the debugger by the use of a foreground monitor and when triggering on C variables and instruction fetches.
+There are limitations to the trace function imposed on the debugger when triggering on C variables and instruction fetches.

 Limitations when Using a Foreground Monitor.
 When you use a foreground monitor, the trace function may capture monitor activity as well as your target program activity.